8483/notes/topics/aiEmbeddings.md

 # Embeddings

+Embeddings are a numerical representation of text that can be used to measure the relatedness between two pieces of text.

 Turn data into a vector with hundreds of dimensions.

 Data, like words, converted into an array of numbers, known as a vector, which contains pattern of relationship between the data.